Africa Prize Laureates

 It is the men and women of Africa who must provide the leadership to achieve the sustainable end of hunger.
 The laureates of the Africa Prize are outstanding leaders from every level and every sector of society.
 Individually, their accomplishments have improved the lives of tens of millions of people.
 Together, they represent a new possibility.

-The laureates are a body of leadership with the moral authority and the track record of success to chart a new future - to create new strategies and launch new initiatives for a future free from hunger.
+Africa Prize laureates represent a body of leadership with the moral authority and the track record of success to chart a new future – to create new strategies and launch new initiatives for a future free from hunger.

 2011 – Dr. Florence Chenoweth